Skip Nav Destination

 Published: 01 November 2021

 ... outlets for finance; it is redirecting finance and divesting from the businesses driving us down the destructive pathway we are on.
-Because of perverse incentives, business as usual continues to be highly profitable. climate change decarbonization divestment politics finance fossil fuels...
+Because of perverse incentives, business as usual continues to be highly profitable. © 2021 by The Regents of the University of California 2021 climate change...

 Journal Articles